Ekojo12/Pivot/README.md

 3. Understanding the seasons can drive customer engagement and maximize revenue.

 #### Problem Statement
-This report contains the analysis of the dataset, It is concerned with the regional sales with respect to revenue generated from specific markets and stores in different regions.
-The Charts shows insight into the relationship between different columns.
+Revenue generation is a core part of any business.
+This generation is influenced by a number of factors, which include the regions, markets, stores, etc. There have been issues about revenue generation in the company by region, where certain regions were generating income than others.
+This analysis provides insight to solve the issue with respect to day category and its effect on the revenue.

 #### Recommendations
 By leveraging data on regions, markets, stores, day category, we can see the result in the charts.